 We review a constant stream of inquiries from farmers across the country looking to gain access to farmland.
 As a result, current and pending partnerships represent a variety of demographics, personalities, experience levels, management techniques, and areas of expertise.
 We actively manage asset exposure to any given farmer.
-As of May 1, 2024, we were working with 66 farmers with the largest exposure to any given farmer representing 8.2% of invested assets.
-Recent investments further reduce our individual farmer exposure.
+As of May 1, 2025, we were working with 76 farmers with the largest exposure to any given farmer representing 7.6% of invested assets.